4. An illustrative application

 if(count($oImpots->aErreurs)!=0) return array($oImpots->aErreurs);

-// retrieve limit data, coeffr, coeffn
+// recovery of limit data, coeffr, coeffn

-// return the result
+// we return the result

 if(count($oImpots->aErreurs)!=0) return array($oImpots->aErreurs);